Percy Faith: Career

 Although best known for his recording career, Faith also occasionally scored motion pictures, and received an Academy Award nomination for his adaptation of the song score for the Doris Day musical feature, Love Me or Leave Me.
 His other film scores included romantic comedies and dramatic features such as Tammy Tell Me True (1961), I'd Rather Be Rich (1964), The Third Day (1965) and The Oscar (1966).
 Faith also composed the theme for the NBC series The Virginian.

 With the advent of harder rock sounds in the 1970s, Faith's elegant arrangements fell out of favour with the listening and record-buying public, although he continued to release albums as diverse and contemporary as Jesus Christ Superstar and Black Magic Woman.
 He released one album of country music and two albums of disco-oriented arrangements toward the end of his forty-year career, his last recording being a disco-style reworking of "Theme from a Summer Place", titled "Summer Place '76", which was a minor and posthumous hit.

-Faith died of cancer in Encino, California, and is interred in the Hillside Memorial Park Cemetery in Culver City, California.
+Personal life

 Faith had two children, Marilyn and Peter, with his wife Mary (née Palange), whom he married in 1928.
 She died in Los Angeles in 1997.

+Death

+Faith died of cancer in Encino, California, and is interred in the Hillside Memorial Park Cemetery in Culver City, California.